Making Sense of Shield Lakes and Rivers

 Once out on a lake for the very first time, resist the urge to start fishing immediately.
 Instead, drive around and familiarize yourself with the water.
 You’ll quickly see spots that will jump out at and scream for attention.
 (Photo credit: Gord Pyzer)

-As a matter of fact, they will look so good you'll have difficulty tying on your favourite lure because your fingers will tremble and shake with excitement.
+They will look so good, you'll have difficulty tying on your favourite lure because your fingers will tremble and shake with excitement.

 And you will know you've made sense of this shield lake or river.